$\Lambda_b \rightarrow \Lambda_c^{\ast}$ at $1\,/\,m_c^2$ heavy quark order: Next-to-next to leading order corrections

 \subsection{Residual chiral limit at $\mathcal{O}(1/m_c^2,\theta^2)$}

-The Residual Chiral expansion, initially introduced in \cite{Bernlochner:2022ywh}, aims at establishing an additional power counting besides the HQE one.
-It identifies a subset of subdominant contributions that can be neglected.
-The main observation stems from the cross term containing the transverse derivative $\Qbar^v_+ \Dslash_\perp Q^v_- $ which breaks the accidental $U(1)_+\times U(1)_-$ chiral symmetry to a diagonal $U(1)$ in the QCD Lagrangian eq. \eqref{eqn:fullL}.
-To account for this chiral-like symmetry breaking parameter one makes the substitution $i \Dslash_\perp\to i \theta \Dslash_\perp$.
+The Residual Chiral expansion, initially introduced in \cite{Bernlochner:2022ywh}, aims at establishing an additional power counting besides the HQE one, identifying a subset of subdominant contributions that can be neglected.
+In fact, as detailed in \cite{Bernlochner:2022ywh}, both experimental data and theoretical predictions derived within specific quark-models suggest that there exists a hierarchy among the HQET matrix elements.
+This hierarchy depends on the number of insertions of the cross terms $\bar{Q}^v_+ \Dslash_\perp Q^v_-$ and $\bar{Q}^v_- \Dslash_\perp Q^v_+$, which contain the transverse derivative.
+Specifically, matrix elements with more insertions of the transverse derivative are observed to be suppressed when compared to those with fewer insertions.
+Since the cross terms break the accidental $U(1)_+ \times U(1)_-$ symmetry of the kinetic Lagrangian $\mathcal{L} = \bar{Q}^v_+ iv\cdot D Q^v_+ + \bar{Q}^v_- iv\cdot D Q^v_-$ in eq. \eqref{eqn:fullL} to a diagonal $U(1)$, we can systematically organize the perturbative HQ expansion by power counting the number of insertions of the cross operator, despite the absence of a small parameter for this symmetry breaking.
+This is achieved through the substitution $i \Dslash_\perp \to i \theta \Dslash_\perp$.

 Building upon the insights presented in \cite{Bernlochner:2022ywh}, the Residual Chiral expansion effectively introduces a power counting scheme where it is justified to retain $\mathcal{O}(\theta^2)$ terms.
 Thus, at $\mathcal{O}(1/m_c^2,\theta^2)$ the expression eq. \eqref{eqn:QCDmatchexp} becomes: